The Duchess of Wire Design+

 Granddad was a blacksmith, a wheelwright and a machinist.
 Granddad purchased the Sharon Garage in 1943 and that is where Dad got hooked on anything with an engine – and I mean anything.
 During these adolescent and young adult years Dad was a little wild.
 Nothing too serious, but nothing that you would even contemplate today.

 If Dad’s big break was the day Arthur Russell picked up Dad at the foster home, the mother lode was in 1956 with his marriage to Marilyn Edythe Thornton.
 I know that the early years were very challenging but mother’s life was always about taking on special projects.
-Mom and Dad were both driven Top-26and neither could “go along for the ride”.
+Mom and Dad were both driven and neither could “go along for the ride”.
 Many evenings Dad would arrive home after a late night at the garage.
 He would have dinner and be sound asleep in his reclining chair soon thereafter.

 Some children get to participate in organized sports.
 If they are fortunate their parents may even be involved in coaching – or not so fortunate as the case may be.
 Mom and Dad were both committed volunteers.
 Dad managed and coached minor baseball for years and served as Chairman of the East Gwillimbury association for 8 years.
 He was also President or Past President of the East Gwillimbury Minor Hockey association for 15 years.
 I can remember spending many weekends at the rink – playing and/or watching as Dad did his “thing” – Len, Mark and I were the original rink rats.